RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-Executing the Import
+## Executing the Import
---

-Before we execute the actual import, we fire an event that should be triggered after the import of each batch (i.e. chunk).
-The event is triggered as shown in the example below:
+Before you run the import, subscribe to an event that fires after each batch, or chunk, is imported:

 # [C#](#tab/tabid-14)
 ```cs